sariazhariyah/teaching-overview/data-warehouse/README.md

 5. Extract, Transform, and Load (ETL) Concepts
 6. ETL Implementation and Case Study
 7. Metadata: Concepts and Management + Quiz
-8. Midterm Exam
+8. Information Delivery Framework in Data Warehousing

-### Post-Midterm (Sessions 9–16)
+9. Midterm Exam

-9. Information Delivery Framework in Data Warehousing
+### Post-Midterm (Sessions 10–18)
 10. Logical Design of a Data Warehouse
 11. Physical Design of a Data Warehouse
 12. Data Warehouse and Business Intelligence Integration